CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 cumulus@switch:~$ net commit
 ```

-The following example commands mirror all packets recieved on swp1, and copy and transmit the packets from source IP address 10.10.10.1 to destination IP address 10.10.10.234 through a GRE tunnel:
+The following example commands mirror all packets that swp1 receive, and copy and transmit the packets from source IP address 10.10.10.1 to destination IP address 10.10.10.234 through a GRE tunnel:

 ```
 cumulus@switch:~$ net add port-mirror session 1 ingress erspan src-port swp1 src-ip 10.10.10.1 dest-ip 10.10.10.234